 Now it’s time to talk about how to make this happen.
 It’s one thing to talk about saving thousands of dollars, but how will you actually do it?
 We’re going to cover that in Part 2, so stay tuned.
 It’s about to get even more exciting!

-To get a FREE downloadable PDF of this post that you can save or print to reference any time you want, visit Nest Egg Chick’s page created just for readers of this post here.
+To get a FREE downloadable PDF of this post that you can save or print to reference any time you want, visit Nest Egg Chick’s page created just for Katie’s readers here.

 Julie Morgenlender is a Financial Freedom Coach, working with women to end their money stress and become money-EMPOWERED instead.
 She works with women to pay off debt, build up savings, take control of their money, and fund their dreams.
 She blogs at juliemorgenlender.com and runs the Nest Egg Chick Facebook group.
 She also enjoys knitting, crochet, reading just about any genre of book, writing a book of her own, and cuddling with all of the neighborhood dogs.
 Because dogs!